hhosseinian/Face_Recognition/README.md

 ## Data Transformation

-Data transformation, including resizing, cropping, normalization, and converting images to tensors, is applied using the `data_transform` defined in `data_load.py`.
+Data transformation, including resizing, cropping, normalization, and converting images to tensors, is applied using the `data_transform` defined in `data_load.py` and also the first notebook **1.
+Load and Visualize Data.ipynb**.
 This transformation prepares the data for training and testing.

 ## Training